Regularized R\'enyi divergence minimization through Bregman proximal gradient algorithms: Convergence analysis

-We are now ready to present our convergence results for Algorithm \ref{alg:relaxedMomentMatching}.
-We give a first set of results for values of $\alpha$ in $(0,1]$, and then stronger results when $\alpha = 1$.
-Results for $\alpha \in (0,1]$ only exploit the relative smoothness, while the results for $\alpha = 1$ rely on the relative smoothness and the relative strong convexity of $f_{\pi}^{(1)}$.
+We now present our convergence results for Algorithms \ref{alg:idealizedBPG} and \ref{alg:MCrelaxedMomentMatching}.
+We start with Algorithm \ref{alg:idealizedBPG}, which is deterministic, by first giving results for values of $\alpha$ in $(0,1]$, and then stronger results when $\alpha = 1$.
+We then go to Algorithm \ref{alg:MCrelaxedMomentMatching}, which is based on sampling and thus stochastic.
+We first give our assumption on the noise induced by the sampling procedure and proceed to first give results for $\alpha \in (0,1]$, followed by more precise results for $\alpha = 1$.
+Note that results for $\alpha \in (0,1]$ only exploit the relative smoothness, while the results for $\alpha = 1$ rely on the relative smoothness and the relative strong convexity of $f_{\pi}^{(1)}$.